 Coromandel Seafood Festival - 4 May, 2019

-If you're looking for seafood in a sublime location, then the Coromandel Seafood Festival on 6 May.
+If you're looking for seafood in a sublime location, then the Coromandel Seafood Festival on 5 May.
 With its pristine waters, the Coromandel Harbour is renowned for its mussel and oyster farms, as well as being a great place to haul out your line and catch some fish.
 The festival held in Coromandel Town is a favourite with locals and visitors for its down to earth and get involved approach.
-The programme for 2017 will include a fishing competition, oyster and mussel shucking, food demonstrations, live local bands, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.
+The programme for 2018 will include a fishing competition, oyster and mussel shucking, food demonstrations, live music, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.

 Bluff Oyster & Food Festival - 25 May, 2019

 The Bluff Oyster & Food Festival is New Zealand's best loved seafood must-do event.
 And there isn't a more perfect destination than Bluff to sample the famous Bluff oysters.
 The salty seaside township of Bluff is home to this festive winter event brought to you by the locals with a uniquely southern flavour.
 Complementing the sumptuous Bluff Oyster is a variety of seafoods including crayfish, paua (abalone), scallops, salmon, blue cod and whitebait in abundance.
 Grab your hat, scarf and a winter coat for an event filled day of live music, along with oyster shucking and eating competitions.